andrewchou949/andrewchou949/README.md

 # Hi there, I'm Andrew (Kimhour) Chou! 👋👋👋

 ## About Me
-- 🌱 I’m currently learning: Tailwind CSS for Frontend Dev, Machine Learning (pandas, sklearn) concepts.
+- 🌱 I’m currently learning: Kafka, Websocket, Docker, LangChain, FastAPI,
 - 👯 I’m looking to collaborate on: Backend, Frontend, Fullstack or Data related projects.
 - 🤔 I’m open for: any employment opportunities, feel free to reach out for any opportunities.
 - 💬 Ask me about: any of my projects, I'm more than happy to ellaborate more on them.